 Now go watch this TradingView tutorial below which will help you master it — in less than 20minutes.

 Note: In this TradingView Review, I’m using TradingView Pro (which cost $9.95/month) and some features listed might not be available for the free account.

-TradingView has an alert function so you don’t have to watch the markets 24/5
+TradingView Alerts: You don’t have to watch the markets 24/5

 You’ll usually check your charts every few hours to see if there are any trading setups or not.
 But sometimes the market may have a sudden “spike” that comes into your level and because you’re away, you end up missing the move.